googlefonts/gftools/README.md

-# Tools
+# Google Fonts Tools

-This directory contains miscellaneous tools for working with the Google Fonts collection.
+This project contains miscellaneous tools for working with the Google Fonts collection.
 **Glyph set documentation is in the encoding subdirectory.**

+# Install Instructions

+Please install these tools using our pip package hosted on PyPI:

+    sudo easy_install pip
+    pip install --upgrade gftools

 ## Requirements and Dependencies